-- improve neighbourhood and precinct planning to better support active living - increase accessible and adaptable spaces for active living, ensuring compliance with appropriate state and national regulations and standards - increase socio-cultural norms reinforcing active living - increase capacity to be more physically active and less sedentary - improve integration and accessibility of public transport - increase active transport - increase participation in sport and active recreation activities - decrease sedentariness in workplaces, schools and early learning centres and during leisure time.
+- improve neighbourhood and precinct planning to better support active living - increase accessible and adaptable spaces for active living, ensuring compliance with appropriate state and national regulations and standards - increase socio-cultural norms reinforcing active living - increase capacity to be more physically active and less sedentary - improve integration and accessibility of public transport - increase active transport

+- increase participation in sport and active recreation activities - decrease sedentariness in workplaces, schools and early learning centres and during leisure time.
 (5)

-82% of people rated 'increasing active living' as extremely or very important

-It was more important for people living in urban areas and people 75 years and over
+Increasing active living had an 82% rating as extremely or very important, showing high support for this priority.
+It was more important for people living in the urban areas and for people 75 years and over.